Equal Opportunity Statement

 Recipients of federal financial assistance must take reasonable steps to ensure that communications with individuals with disabilities are as effective as communications with others.
 This means that, upon request and at no cost to the individual, recipients are required to provide appropriate auxiliary aids and services to qualified individuals with disabilities.

-The following provisions apply specifically to Employment Service operations conducted by KANSASWORKS Job Service Offices.
+The following provisions apply specifically to Employment Service operations conducted by KANSASWORKS AJC locations.
 States shall:

 - Assure that discriminatory job orders will not be accepted, except where the stated requirement is a bona fide occupational qualification (BFOQ).